redwoodjs/redwoodjs-com-archive/docs/testing.md

 }
 ```

 This is interesting because we actually *expect* an error to be thrown, but we don't want that error to stop the test suite in it's tracks—we want the error to be raised, we just want to make sure it's exactly what we expect it to be!
-So we'll surround the code that is going to error in a try/catch block and inspect the message on the error.
+So we'll surround the code that's going to error in a try/catch block and inspect the error message.
 If it's what we want, then the test actually passes.

-> Remember: we're testing what we *want* to happen.
-Usually you think of errors as being "bad" but this case we *want* the code to throw an error, so if it does, that's actually good!
+> Remember: we're testing for what we *want* to happen.
+Usually you think of errors as being "bad" but in this case we *want* the code to throw an error, so if it does, that's actually good!
 Raising an error passes the test, not raising the error (or raising the wrong error) is a failure.

 Run this test and what happens?
 (If you previously made a change to `add()` to see the test fail, change it back now):